Bourgin-Yang versions of the Borsuk-Ulam theorem for $p$-toral groups: Introduction

 Recently, in \cite{MrMaSa} the authors considered the Bourgin-Yang problem for the case that $G$ is a cyclic group of a prime power order, $G = \bz_{p^k}$, $ k\geq 1$.
-Using the result of \cite{Ba0} they proved the following theorem \cite[Theorem 1.1]{MrMaSa}:
+Based on the result of \cite{Ba0} it was proved \cite[Theorem 1.1]{MrMaSa} that if $V, \, W$ are two orthogonal representations of the cyclic group $\bz_{p^k}$ and $f: S(V) \to W$ an equivariant map then the covering dimension $\dim(Z_{f}) = \dim(Z_{f}/G) \geq \phi(V, W )$, where $\phi$ is a function depending on $\dim V$, $\dim W$ and the orders of the orbits of actions on $S(V) $ and $S(W)$ (cf. \cite[Theorems 3.6 and 3.9]{MrMaSa}).
+In particular, if $\dim W\,\, < \,\, \dim V/p^{k-1}$, then $\phi(V,W)\geq 0$, which means that there is no $G$-equivariant map from $S(V)$ into $S(W)$.
+Up to our knowledge the above are all known classes of groups for which the Bourgin-Yang theorem has been shown.